 Conclusion

-These capabilities allow for a richer set of advertising data to be broadcasted,making it indispensable for applications such as location-based services and LE Audio.
+These capabilities enable broadcasting a richer set of advertising data, making it essential for applications like location-based services and LE Audio.
+The next article in this series will delve into periodic advertising.

 References & Additional Resources